top of page

 The tradition of sitting in circle, coming together to share our stories, cooking, herbal remedies, to mediate, sing, dance and chant is an Ancient practice that is and has been seeing a major revival for those of us disconnected with our ancestry, roots & traditions.

-It's difficult to say with whom and where this tradition 'originated' because the symbol of the circle permeates every culture throughout the whole word.
 The circle is a representation for 'spirit', sometimes we see the symbol in astrology; of a circle with a dot in the centre which is the glyph for the Sun.
 The circle of Spirit and the dot representing a 'point of being' or 'soul wrapped in spirit.

 The most commonly recognised symbolic meaning of the circle is as a representative of the Divine Feminine, the circle being the womb of The Divine Mother, a container for safety, growth and healing.